-So my first step was to remove the cover, turns out there were several with about 100 thumb tacks to hold it in place.
+So my first step was to remove the cover, turns out there were about 100 thumb tacks to hold it in place.

 Old Wooden Ironing Board Turned Corner Shelf

-I imagine many of you have seen an old wooden Ironing board, maybe at your grandparents depending on your age or at a flea market.
-Mine came from my grandparents home and is close to a 100 years old.
+I imagine many of you have seen an old wooden ironing board, maybe at your grandparents, depending on your age, or at a flea market.
+Mine came from my grandparents home and is close to 100 years old.
 They have both been gone a very long time but the ironing board made its rounds to various basements, sheds etc until it made its way to my place.
-Although I still iron, yes we are a rare breed now a days this little baby had seen better days but still had some life left in it.
-It was my job to make it into something wonderful in honour of my grandparents and my dad as I know he would be so proud of what I did with it and didn't throw it away.
-I have always loved the corner shelves that look like a boat or a canoe but they can be very expensive to buy .
+Although I still iron, yes we are a rare breed nowadays, this little baby had seen better days, but still had some life left in it.
+It was my job to make it into something wonderful in honour of my grandparents and my dad, as I know he would be so proud of what I did with it instead of throwing it away.
+I have always loved the corner shelves that look like a boat or a canoe, but they can be very expensive to buy .
 My ironing board made me think of them and I set out to create it.

 Next I dismantled the legs.
 Not an easy task I might add!
 I ended up having to cut the legs off as there was only one piece with screws in it that would come a part.